Technigo/project-movies/README.md

 # Project Movies

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Create a multi-page movie site using React.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I started sketching up the site.
+Trying to structure what component I will need and what to pass onto what.
+Then fetching all the data I will need.
+If I had more time I would have like to add more pages on the site and maybe structure it in another way.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+movie-and-popcorn.netlify.app